Global Markets: Asian shares rise as China and U.S. weigh fresh talks

 SHANGHAI (Reuters) - Asian shares nudged higher on Friday as moves by the United States and China to resolve a bitter trade dispute and a sharp interest rate hike in crisis-hit Turkey supported global risk appetite.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.4 percent in early trade, following gains on Wall Street .N overnight.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.4 percent in early trade, following gains on Wall Street overnight.

-Australian shares were up 0.5 percent, while Japan's Nikkei stock index .N225 gained 0.9 percent.
+Australian shares were up 0.5 percent, while Japan’s Nikkei stock index gained 0.9 percent.

-On Wall Street, the Dow Jones Industrial Average .DJI rose 0.57 percent on Thursday, the S&P 500 .SPX gained 0.53 percent and the Nasdaq Composite .IXIC added 0.75 percent.
+On Wall Street, the Dow Jones Industrial Average rose 0.57 percent on Thursday, the S&P 500 gained 0.53 percent and the Nasdaq Composite added 0.75 percent.

 Shares around the world have been buoyed by news of a possible new round of talks between Washington and Beijing, even as the trade war between the world’s two largest economies looks set to escalate.